buildpacks/rfcs/text/0000-remove-shell-processes.md

 ```
 will become the following, using the new platform API
 ```
-docker run --entrypoint launcher <image> echo hello '${WORLD}' docker run --entrypoint launcher <image> bash -c 'echo hello "${WORLD:-world}"'
+docker run --entrypoint launcher <image> echo hello '$(WORLD)' docker run --entrypoint launcher <image> bash -c 'echo hello "${WORLD:-world}"'
 ```
-The first command in this example did not need to change to behave as expected with the new API.
+The first command in this example needed to adopt the new environment variable syntax to behave as expected with the new API.
 Previously it was necessary to use a shell process in order to evaluate `${WORLD}`.
-Now, the shell is unnescessary.
-However, if the user wants to use more features of Bash interpolation they will need to explicitly invoke a shell, as shown in the second command in this example.
+Now, the shell is unnecessary.

+If the user wishes, they may explicitly invoke a shell and let Bash handle the interpolation, which provides a richer feature set.

 ### Example 3 - A Script Process
 The follow custom script command: